Mintbase/Grants-Program/Neko.md

 - The NEKO AI-minter/Marketplace will bring a unique experience for creators on NEAR by leveraging popular AI-tech and bringing it on-chain.
 We believe that AI technology will quickly become a staple of every major industry and that the creative potential of AI is too great to be ignored.

-- Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?

-The target audience is creators from any skill group that are interested in creating NFTs or Ai-art.
+- The target audience for NekoAI is creators from any skill group that are interested in creating NFTs or Ai-art.
 The NFT metadata based on the generation prompt is a useful tool for both web2 and web3 creators and will be extremely appealing to creators that enjoy experimenting with AI-generated art and showcasing their unique artistic visions.

-- What need(s) does your project meet?

-Our project is one of the first to integrate AI art generation with web3 on NEAR and many other blockchains.
+- Our project is one of the first to integrate AI art generation with web3 on NEAR and many other blockchains.
 Our project showcases the Mintbase marketplace developer tools.

-- Are there any other projects similar to yours in the Mintbase / NEAR ecosystem?

-Currently, there are not any significant projects using AI-image generators on NEAR.
+- Currently, there are not any significant projects using AI-image generators on NEAR.

 ## Team :busts_in_silhouette: